-It is intended that the ecological screening protocol be completed for all petroleum hydrocarbonimpacted sites that are evaluated within the Atlantic RBCA process.
+It is intended that the ecological screening protocol be completed for all petroleum hydrocarbon and CVOC impacted sites that are assessed within the Atlantic RBCA process.
 The outcome of the screening process should be documented in writing, and submitted to the responsible regulatory authority in conjunction with other reports prepared under the Atlantic RBCA process.
 All items should be addressed, with adequate supporting rationale provided.